Jupetus/ExplainableAI/README.md

 As implemented in https://arxiv.org/pdf/1910.01279.pdf

 Scorecam aims to make a hypothesis what region of the image our network will make its decision based on.
+Whiter the pixels are in the picture, more attention the model pays to the region.

 | Original Image | Scorecam Focus |
 | ------------- | ------------- |